exlskills/course-java-ap/05_Iterations/00_Loops/01_The while Statement/03_Multiple Choice.prob.md

 <p>When varOne = 6,<br/>
 <code>varOne &lt;= 5</code> // false</p>
 <p>Therefore, <code>varThree</code> wii equal to 3 after the <code>while</code> loop is run.</p>}}
 ( ) None of these answers is correct. {{Incorrect because the statements above will compile and run successfully.
-View the step-by-step solution for the question by selecting the correct answer, 3..}}
+View the step-by-step solution above.}}

 ||The while statement only runs 3 times, when <code>varOne = 3</code>, <code>varOne = 4</code>, and <code>varOne = 5</code>. ||